 As already mentioned, given the dramatic rise of AI in marketing, many business owners and professionals are often desensitized to the actual benefits of terms such as “machine learning.”
 Ironically, this can make the marketer’s job a lot more challenging, for they now need to convince startups about the purpose of this process before they can even put it into action.

 Needless to say, this explanation is worth the effort as marketing would seem highly inadequate in the modern day without the assistance of AI.

 Although aside from sounding complex, what does machine learning actually do?

-Machine Learning is applicable in almost any industry, and its presence is likely to increase as soon as smaller businesses understand the many use-cases of AI.
-For example, in finance, machine learning can identify patterns and be used as a defense mechanism against fraud.
-In e-Commerce, AI is extremely fast when it comes to establishing a churn rate, while even dating websites are using this feature to create the perfect match.
-On the other hand, machine learning is increasingly prominent in the health industry, where data can be used to predict patient diagnostics and identify genetic patterns which could potentially lead to serious illness.
+Machine Learning is applicable in almost any industry, and its presence is likely to increase as soon as smaller businesses understand the many use cases of AI.
+For example, in finance, machine learning can identify patterns and use them as a defense mechanism against fraud.
+In e-Commerce, AI is extremely fast when it comes to establishing a churn rate.
+While dating websites are using this feature to create the perfect match, the agricultural industry also uses AI to clone plants and other living organisms.
+On the other hand, machine learning is increasingly prominent in the health industry where data can use to predict patient diagnostics and identify genetic patterns that could potentially lead to serious illness.

 In fact, experts in every field are in agreement that machines are set to take on the responsibility of extracting and holding all the most critical information in every industry.
-When you understand the method behind this process, it would be hard to have any argument against it.
+When you understand the method behind this process, it’s hard to make any argument against it.

 How is this Even Possible?